ballerina-platform/ballerina-performance/README.md

 # Ballerina Performance

-Ballerina Performance is used to continuously test performance against the latest released ballerina distribution.
-The following scenarios are covered with this ballerina performance testing.
+Ballerina performance artifacts are used to continuously test the performance of Ballerina services.

-- passthrough.bal
-- https_passthrough.bal
-- transformation.bal
-- https_transformation.bal
-- http2_https_passthrough.bal
-- websocket.bal

-Performance tests will be executed on a deployment of 5 instances with Jmeter Client, Jmeter Server1, Jmeter Server2, Ballerina and Netty Backend.
+These script use AWS CloudFormation to create a deployment of 5 EC2 instances for Apache JMeter Client, 2 Apache JMeter Servers, Ballerina and Netty Backend Service.

 ## About Ballerina